benjamin051000/Obsidian-F22/🧠 ML/Assignments/Project 2.md

 		- [ ] PCA faster?
 - [ ] Check in models!!!
 - [ ] Optional: If you have time, run some CV on a few models for improved results
+- [ ] Upload q4 model to onedrive, add link into readme